-Another search tool can be found on the Kindle Fire.
+Another search tool can be found on the Amazon Fire.
 While reading a book, you might want to jump to a particular chapter or find a certain word.
 This can be done in book view by tapping the magnifying glass Search button and inputting your search term.
 Note that successful results might take a while to return; the longer and more accurate the search phrase, the better!

-3.7Using the Keyboard
+3.3 Using the Keyboard

-By default, the keyboard is switched off, and this remains the case until you are required to enter information.
+The Amazon Fire comes with a software keyboard that appears on the device display when required, usually to enter information.
 This might happen automatically when you are required to complete a form for setting up email or connecting to Wi-Fi, or it might happen when you tap into a text field.
 A good example is the Search box.

 Entering information is easy – just type with your fingers – and any mistakes can be dealt with using the backspace key on the right-hand side.
 If you need to make any changes to the text you have entered tap your finger in the text entry field and add or delete more text.
 You can drag the cursor into position, if necessary.

 Copy and paste is also available.
 To select text on a web page or book or in a field you have completed, double tap to select the word and then tap it once again to display the Edit text menu, where the options Cut and Copy are available.
 To paste cut or copied text, long tap the text field once again, and select the Paste option.

-4.1Installing New Apps from the Amazon App Store
+4.1 Installing New Apps from the Amazon App Store

 When you see an app with an interesting title, tap to open the description page.
 Here you will find details about the product, screenshots and reviews from other users and recommendations for other similar (and perhaps better) apps.